 I won the interview lottery with mystery/suspense writer Sandra Brannan.
 She answered my professional (read: stiff) email with a reply bordering on effusive.

-Download our FREE mobile app that will help you navigate the 2014 South Dakota Festival of Books Sept.
-25-28 in Sioux Falls and…
+Festival fans, download our app to enter to win an iPad mini!
+Our FREE mobile app will help you navigate the 2014 South Dakota Festival of Books.

-This year’s South Dakota Festival of Books focuses heavily on the theme of literature for children and young adults.…
+This year’s Festival focuses on the theme of literature for children and young adults with the inaugural South Dakota Festival of Books for Young Readers.

 The sole meaning in life is to serve humanity.